 Parrot Zik Wireless have a unique design while offering Bluetooth connection and noise cancelling in one good sounding package, making them on of the best choices in category.

-Here are great Bluetooth noise cancelling headphones from Sennheiser.
+Here are great on-ear Bluetooth noise cancelling headphones from Sennheiser.

 You probably already know Sennheiser and the many great headphone models they make, MM 450-X are one of them.

 - Sennheiser build quality

 - Very good, rather balanced sound (not for bassheads)